dileung9/responsive_register_page/README.md

 # Responsive Register Page
 <p align="justify">
 In this project, I sought to develop a new area of knowledge about web development.
-It is a responsive page, that is, a page where the design can adapt to different image sizes and resolutions.
+It is a responsive page in brazilian portuguese, that is, a page where the design can adapt to different image sizes and resolutions.
 </p>
 <img src="https://user-images.githubusercontent.com/124335351/226487235-9c1ebdbb-b5d7-4787-90c0-88ce918b6ca1.png" width=100%>